Social Media Addiction in Teens

 Here’s a blog I wrote that explains in detail how social media’s addictive business model works.

-How to stop the worst of social media
+How to stop the worst of social media addiction in teens

 The CNN Health study referenced above discovered a disconnect between what parents think about their children’s’ posts and how their children are really feeling.
 60% of parents underestimated how lonely, worried, and depressed their children were and 94% underestimated the amount of fighting that happens on social media.